zensoup/fhirbug/README.rst

 - Provides the ability to audit each request, at the granularity that you desire, all the way down to limiting which of the attributes for each model should be accessible for each user.

-**What fhirball does not do:**
+**What fhirbug does not do:**

 - Provide a ready to use solution for a Fhir server.
-Fhirball is a framework, we want things to be as easy as possible but you will still have to write code.
+Fhirbug is a framework, we want things to be as easy as possible but you will still have to write code.

 - Contain a web server.
-Fhirball takes over once there is a request string and request body and returns a json object.
+Fhirbug takes over once there is a request string and request body and returns a json object.
 You have to handle the actual requests and responses.

 - Handle authentication and authorization.
 It supports it, but you must write the implementation.